-Income taxes were an expense of \$1.8 million in the first quarter of 2019 compared to a benefit of \$8.2 million in the first quarter of 2018.
-The effective income tax rate for the first quarter of 2019 was an expense of 22.0% compared to a benefit of 134.3% for the first quarter of 2018.
+Income taxes were an expense of \$5.5 million during the nine months ended June 30, 2019 compared to a benefit of \$4.9 million during the same period of 2018.
+The effective income tax rate for the nine-month period of 2019 was an expense of 22.8% compared to a benefit of 25.0% for the same period in 2018.
 Our effective tax rate is affected by state taxes, permanent differences, and tax credits, including the FICA tip credit, for both years while the first quarter of 2018 was significantly impacted by a \$9.7 million reduction of our deferred tax liability caused by newly enacted tax laws.

 The Tax Cuts and Jobs Act ("Tax Act") was enacted on December 22, 2017, and includes, among other items, a reduction in the federal corporate income tax rate from 35% to 21% effective January 1, 2018.
 Our federal corporate income tax rate for fiscal 2018 was 24.5% percent and represents a blended income tax rate for our fiscal year ended September 30, 2018.
-For fiscal 2019, our federal corporate income tax rate will be 21%.
+For fiscal 2019, our federal corporate income tax rate is 21%.

 Additionally, for the fiscal year ended September 30, 2018, in accordance with FASB ASC Topic 740, we remeasured our deferred tax balances to reflect the reduced rate that will apply when these deferred taxes are settled or realized in future periods.
-The remeasurement resulted in a \$8.7 million full year adjustment of our net deferred tax liabilities reflected in our consolidated balance sheet as of September 30, 2018 and a corresponding income tax benefit reflected in our consolidated statements of earnings for the fiscal year ended September 30, 2018.
-The SEC staff issued Staff Accounting Bulletin No. 118 which allows companies to record provisional amounts during a measurement period that is similar to the measurement period used when accounting for business combinations.
-While we are able to make a reasonable estimate of the impacts of the Tax Act, adjustments may occur and may be affected by other factors, including, but not limited to, further refinement of our calculations, changes in interpretations and assumptions and regulatory changes from the Internal Revenue Service, the SEC, the FASB, and various tax jurisdictions.
+The remeasurement resulted in a \$8.7 million full year adjustment of our net deferred tax liabilities reflected in our consolidated balance sheet as of September 30, 2018 and a corresponding income tax benefit reflected in our consolidated statements of income for the fiscal year ended September 30, 2018.
+The SEC staff issued Staff Accounting Bulletin No. 118, which allows companies to record provisional amounts during a measurement period that is similar to the measurement period used when accounting for business combinations.
+There were no additional measurement adjustments since September 30, 2018 until the end of the measurement period on December 22.
+2018.